wp-plugins/formilla-live-chat/readme.txt

 = Does the free live chat package allow me to use a smart phone to chat with my customers? = Yes.
 Our free live chat package can be configured with any smart phone or tablet using Google Talk to send and receive chats.

+= What happens when I choose the 'Request Chat' action from the visitor monitoring dashboard? = Formilla Live Chat will pop-up the live chat window to the corresponding visitor of your web site after a few seconds or on the next page load.

+= Can I modify the message displayed to my website visitors when I request a chat with them via the visitor monitoring page? =
+Yes.
+Start by logging in to your Formilla Live Chat account and navigate to the Advanced Options tab of your live chat widget's settings.
+You can then modify the 'Request Chat Text' from the current default message and save the changes.

+= Is real time visitor monitoring only available to Premium accounts? = Yes.
+Currently the real time visitor monitoring/tracking feature of Formilla Live Chat is a Premium Solo or Premium account offering only.

+= Do I need to refresh the visitor monitoring page to show me the latest status of visitors/users on my web site? = No.  You will see the data automatically refresh the user information every few seconds to show you the latest visitors on your web site, what page they're currently on, how long the user has been on your web site, whether they are new or returning, and more.

 = How does the 30 chats/emails limit on the standard free live chat package work? =